mileiny1/mileiny1/README.md

 ## 👩‍💻 About Me

-I am an aspiring Software Engineer with a strong passion for technology, problem-solving, and continuous learning.
-After three years of college-level study and extensive self-directed learning in Computer Information Systems, I transitioned from a career as a Nursing Assistant to pursue my passion for technology and software development.
+I am an aspiring Software Engineer with a strong passion for technology, problem solving, and continuous learning.
+After three years of college level study and extensive self directed learning in Computer Information Systems, I transitioned from a career as a Nursing Assistant to pursue my passion for technology and software development.
 I enjoy building web applications and creating solutions that improve user experiences.
 My technical expertise includes JavaScript, Python, React, HTML, CSS, Node.js, Express.js, Django, MongoDB, PostgreSQL, and cloud technologies.
-Through hands-on projects and real-world experience, I have developed a solid foundation in software development, troubleshooting, system administration, and IT support.
+Through hands on projects and real world experience, I have developed a solid foundation in software development, troubleshooting, system administration, and IT support.
-I also use Postman for API testing and Cypress for front-end testing, enabling me to thoroughly validate and maintain application quality.
+I also use Postman for API testing and Cypress for front end testing, enabling me to thoroughly validate and maintain application quality.
 When I'm not coding, I enjoy spending time with family, learning new technologies, and jet skiing.
 I am always looking for opportunities to grow as a developer, expand my technical expertise, and contribute to meaningful projects that create a positive impact.